ashutoshraina/ashutoshraina.github.io/Snow/_posts/2015-01-05-Becoming-A-Little-More-Productive-On-Windows.md

 You can also kill a process running on another machine, so quite useful when you want to tame a runaway process in production.

-* Shutdown
+* **Shutdown**

 After all this works the computer needs to rest so let's shut it down.

    psshutdown.exe

-Next time we will go look for a few other utilities that make life as a developer much easier.
+Now, before you really go shutdown everything, put the sysinternal in your path.
+Next time we will go look for a few other utilities that make life as a developer much easier from the point of view of debugging.